 Lisa was raised on a beef cattle and horse ranch in Hondo, Texas.
 She graduated from Texas A&M University with a BS in agricultural development and earned a MS in environmental sciences from The Johns Hopkins University.

-Jeremy Kranowitz is Executive Director of Sustainable America, implementing its strategic plan to raise consumer awareness around sustainable food and fuel issues, and to support entrepreneurs working on these issues to make our nation more efficient, resilient and sustainable.
+Jeremy Kranowitz is the past President of Sustainable America, where he implemented its strategic plan to raise consumer awareness around sustainable food and fuel issues, and to support entrepreneurs working on these issues to make our nation more efficient, resilient and sustainable.
 Prior to Sustainable America, Jeremy worked for a decade at The Keystone Center on the nation’s toughest energy and environmental issues as a mediator, facilitator, and educator.
 Jeremy worked for the Izaak Walton League on a clean air campaign on behalf of hunters and fishers, and helped launch Forest Trends, an international sustainable forestry non-profit.
 He also worked for five years at McKinsey & Co in its environment practice, working with Fortune 500 companies.
 He has an MS in Environmental Science and BA in Social Sciences from Johns Hopkins University, and an MPA in Environmental Policy from New York University.

 Erin Fitzgerald Sexson